Welcome to the City of Tehama. The following information is provided to help you better understand and reduce your flood risk.

 What should you do during a flood?

-◾If your property is in imminent danger of flooding, please contact PG&E at (800) 743-5000 to request that your power and natural gas be shut off, or for guidance on how to do it yourself.
-This number may also be contacted regarding any other electrical or natural gas emergencies.
+If your property is in imminent danger of flooding, request that your power and natural gas be shut off or receive instructions on how to do it yourself by phoning PG&E at (800) 743-5000.
+In an emergency, call 911.